wenlzhang/obsidian-task-marker/docs/Usage.md

 ## Cycle task statuses

-Hotkeys can be used to cycle among task statuses configured in settings.

 1. If the current status of the item matches one of the configured statuses, the status would change to the next one.
       - For instance, if `Rip` is configured and the current status is `R`, then the status become `i` after executing the command.
 1. If the current status of the item does not match any of the configured statuses, the status would change to the first one.